talda/CubitosTray/memory-bank/progress.md

   - "234": Symbols on faces 2,3,4, empty on faces 1,5,6 (50% bust probability)
   - "35": Symbols on faces 3,5, empty on faces 1,2,4,6 (67% bust probability)
   - "123456": Symbols on all faces (0% bust probability)

+### Open Source Licensing (Aug 26, 2025)

+- Added MIT License to make the project open source
+- Created LICENSE file with standard MIT License text and copyright notice for Tal Darom
+- Updated README.md with License and Contributing sections
+- Added license header to main library file (DiceTrayLib.lua)
+- MIT License chosen for maximum adoption and flexibility:
+  - Allows commercial use, modification, and distribution
+  - Requires only attribution
+  - Compatible with most other licenses
+  - Encourages community contributions

 ## Testing Notes